 This Loaded Baked “Potato” Keto Soup recipe is a velvety and creamy low carb alternative to the traditional baked potato soup and in my opinion…it’s even better than the original!
 This cauliflower and turnip soup recipe is so easy to make and the taste is out of this world!
 Folks this soup is life altering….get ready!

 One of my all-time favorite soups is Loaded Baked Potato…it was also one of my best-selling soups at the restaurant.
 It’s just super comforting, warm and incredibly tasty!
 Yes, I know…potatoes are not in the keto and low carb realm.
 But what if I told you that you can have all the comforting, yummy decadent flavors of loaded baked potato soup with this low carb, keto soup recipe?

 We are loving the cooler weather here on the Ranch and soup season is in full swing around here!
-I have been updating some old recipes with new photos and I came across my yummy Mashed Turnip recipe and immediately thought about a faux baked potato soup using turnips!
-Baked Potato Soup was always one of my favorite comfort foods this time of year and I know I’m not the only one!
-I made literally gallons of the stuff for the restaurant and would sell out every time.
+I have been updating some old recipes with new photos and I came across my yummy Mashed Turnip recipe and immediately thought about a faux baked potato keto soup recipe using turnips!
 This was the perfect opportunity to revamp an old favorite and transform it into a low carb/keto friendly option that was even better than the original!
-Just like that this Low Carb Loaded Baked “Potato” soup was born!
+Just like that this Loaded Baked “Potato” keto soup recipe was born!

 To get more servings per batch you can always thin out the soup with additional broth or serve a smaller portion…it’s filling and so satisfying so a little goes a long way!